Tymodk/ethicalhacking-phishing/readme.md

 <p>Proceeding to learn how to make a email template for sendemail protocol in kali linux.</p>

 <p>Made a pretty convincing template in html.
 Time to start sending!</p>
+<p>Sending the spoofed e-mail to e-mail adresses I know, lets hope this works!</p>